marcfarssac/JetPack-FoursquareApp-with-Room-LiveData-Navigation-Paging-for-offline-work/README.md

 The aim of the App is to show a list of venues obtained from a backend repository.

-Data will be cached locally on devices running the App using the [Room persistance library](https://developer.android.com/topic/libraries/architecture/room).
+Data will be cached locally on devices running the App using the [Room persistence library](https://developer.android.com/topic/libraries/architecture/room).
 Thanks to the [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) observable data holder class, local data will be updated whenever changes occur on the backend.
 This will allow the user to view the list of venues also off-line.

 Since the number of venues might be very big, the App uses the [Page Library](https://developer.android.com/topic/libraries/architecture/paging/) to loads pages of data gracefully, meaning that searches resulting in big amounts of data would be called in chunks of a few items called pages.
 The library manages the loading of data when scrolling down the list triggering the required actions to be supplied with additional data.
 Calls will be made in the first place to the local database and then to the remote repository.